RESOURCES AND SERVICES

 - We conduct the annual orientation program for new faculty.

-UCITE's Assistant Director Sarah de Swart will be available to offer Case faculty individual coaching sessions on presentation skills.
+UCITE's Associate Director Sarah de Swart will be available to offer CWRU faculty individual coaching sessions on presentation skills.
 Drawing upon her background in theater and radio, these sessions will cover (depending on need):

 - Presentation skills in the classroom, at conferences, and at meetings